REGIONAL GROWTH STRATEGY MEDIATION PUBLIC UPDATE

 |5.||Deliver services consistent with RGS objectives;|

 |9.||Strengthen the regional economy; and|

-For further information on the RGS referral and dispute resolution process the following staff reports are provided:
+For further information on the draft “2018 RGS Bylaw 4017” referrals and mediation process the following staff reports are provided:

 For further information please contact the Planning and Community Services department at 250-655-5470.